 - help you practice talking about your disability to gain conﬁdence

-- Entry Point: Identiﬁes and recruits science, engineering, mathematics, computer science, and business students with disabilities for internship and co-op opportunities
+- Entry Point: Identiﬁes and recruits science, engineering, mathematics, computer science, and business students with disabilities for internship opportunities

-- Job Accommodation Network: Helps people with disabilities increase their employ-ability and on-the-job success
+- Job Accommodation Network (JAN): Helps people with disabilities increase their employability and on-the-job success